 We recruited participants using a purposive sampling strategy.
 This strategy enabled us to solicit a variety of perspectives from different categories of participants.
-It also allowed us to select a diverse sample of individuals from different age and gender groups as well as occupations, and enabled us to identify household members that fit the selection criteria i.e. those that choose an HIVST or opted not to HIVST, mobile men traders or key populations, adult men and women, adolescents and middle-class individuals working in the formal sector.
-CHIPs were instrumental in the selection of participants, with some participants identified during the research assistants' observation of the CHiPs delivery of the intervention.
+It also allowed us to select a diverse sample of individuals from different age and gender groups as well as occupations, and enabled us to identify household members that fit the selection criteria (in other words, those that choose to self-test or opted not to self-test, mobile men traders or key populations, adult men and women, adolescents and middle-class individuals working in the formal sector).
+CHiPs were instrumental in the selection of participants, with some participants identified during the research assistants' observation of the CHiPs' delivery of the intervention.

-For FGDs (Table 2) CHiPs in different HIVST zones were purposively selected to have a variety of CHiP views of delivering HIVST to households across different zones (some of which have different socio-economic profiles).
+For FGDs (Table 2), CHiPs in different HIVST zones were purposively selected to have a variety of views with regard to delivering HIVST to households across different zones (some of which have different socio-economic profiles).
 This in turn gave us a better feel of how the intervention was experienced in the whole community.
 We recruited men from the general population through the NHC and spiral walks, while the NHC chairperson recruited NHC members who participated in the mapping exercise.